kct2020/goutpal-com-skeleventy/site/blog/does-bread-cause-gout/index.md

 <p>In the first case, you should read <a href="/blog/gout-bread/">Gout &amp; Bread Facts</a>.
 Otherwise, start reading <a href="what-bread-is-good-for-gout">What Bread Is Good For Gout</a>.
 But if you're not sure what to read next, <a href="https://links.goutpal.com/p/goutpal-links-gout-discussions?a=888958067" target="_blank">ask in the Gout Forum</a>.</p>
 <p>Leave Does Bread Cause Gout to browse the <a href="/blog/bread-and-gout/">Bread and Gout Index</a>.
 Or browse <a href="/blog/gout-progression/">Gout Progression Phases</a>.</p>
 <h4 id="featuredimage">Does Bread Cause Gout Featured Image</h4>
-<p>I derived this work from a section from the 1799 cartoon The Gout, by James Gillray.
+<p>I derived this work from a section of the 1799 cartoon The Gout, by James Gillray.
 (Photograph: Lordprice Collection/Alamy) superimposed on <a href="https://www.flickr.com/photos/utahwildflowers/4866881190" target="_blank">Crab Bread by utahwildflowers</a> wrapped in my GoutPal logo and image title/caption.</p>